 Tokens you’ll receive to operate many of the automated musical machines inside the House:

 The Original House and Infinity Room

-Walkways though gardens lead to the Original House — now is your time to cleanse your mental palate for what you’re about to see and hear.
+Walkways through gardens lead to the Original House — now is your time to cleanse your mental palate for what you’re about to see and hear.

-Have you ever seen a movie or cartoon where the protagonists are shrunken down, and injected into a human body?
+Have you ever seen a movie or cartoon where the protagonists are shrunken down and injected into a human body?
 Walking through the original House is like a walk through the mind of creator Alex Jordan.
 It’s dimly lit; it’s warm; there are many organic twists, bends, folds & pockets; many blood reds and visceral browns; it has a unique smell; and art, sculpture & music form moments of a dream.

-Alex’s thought-process are preserved in the alcoves, walkways, and stairways.
+Alex’s thought-process is preserved in the alcoves, walkways, and stairways.
 The architecture, in most places, embraces the shape of its rock foundation.
-The house surrenders, in some places, to rocks which literally jut form the floor, and in other places the House spirals away from the rock to escape it.
+The house surrenders, in some places, to rocks which literally just from the floor, and in other places, the House spirals away from the rock to escape it.
 We see what Alex adored and valued in life: knowledge in the form a library of books; ornate art and sculpture from Asia; complicated, mechanical, robotic musical instruments; the warmth of light from Tiffany lamps, and red & brown velvet furnishings; the comfort of a cosy alcove.
 It might be the ultimate “man cave”.